boidushya/blog.boidu.dev/blogs/better-lyrics.md

 ![Twitter post showing the Arc Boost version](https://res.cloudinary.com/boidu/image/upload/q_auto:eco/v1720787426/cbe97639-ad37-4ad0-9cec-b529ecc50626.png)
 _Twitter post showing the Arc Boost version_

-Originally I wanted to use [extensions.js.org](https://extension.js.org/) to create the extension, but I decided to go with the more traditional way of creating an extension - setting everything up from scratch.
-To be quite frank, it was incredibly easy to set up.
+Originally I wanted to use [extensions.js.org](https://extension.js.org/) to create it, but I decided to go with the more traditional way - YOLO-ing it & setting everything up from scratch.
+Well, to my surprise and to be quite frank, it was incredibly easy to set up.
 I had the extension up and running in no time.

 The extension was pretty simple to setup as well since I had already done the hard part - the backend.
 The extension was essentially a wrapper around